 That he seems to be accomplishing much faster than anyone could have anticipated.
 No doubt that played a part in the decision by Pope Benedict XVI to name him "monsignor" and "Chaplain to His Holiness" in December 2012.

 The general education requirements ensure that even pre-professional students are exposed to the liberal arts.
-Students take a foundational theology course, choosing from courses ranging from basic Catholic instruction to a study of Pope Emeritus Benedict XVI.
-Students also choose a foundational ethics course, and then one additional course in theology or philosophy.
+Students are required to take two theology and two philosophy courses, with courses ranging from basic Catholic instruction to a study of Pope Emeritus Benedict XVI.
+Students are required to take a foundational philosophical ethics course, "Search for Truth," and then one additional course in philosophy.

 Every student also studies cultural anthropology, citizenship, composition, oral communication, a science lab, mathematics, and information technology.
 Following one course in each of these areas, students have substantial flexibility to choose 22 credits from at least two disciplines including the humanities, languages, math, physical sciences, and social and behavioral sciences.
 The electives allow a student some ability to tailor the general education curriculum to more closely match the student’s major.